dcos/dcos-launch/dcos_launch/sample_configs/README.md

 # DC/OS Launch Configuration YAML

+For a (WIP) enumeration of all possible config options, see CONFIG_OPTIONS.md

 ## Design Intention
 The intention of this configuration file is to provide an interface by which all deployments of DC/OS, regardless of provider, have a similar format, thus